Andrew O’Riordan, Math & English Teacher

 He has worked in public and private schools at home and abroad, including a year at a private Taiwanese school, two years in the Central District of Oahu, and three years in Big Island schools.

 Andrew reads voraciously, surfs avidly, and plays guitar spastically.
-He lives with his wife in Kahana.
+He lives with his wife and daughter in Kahana.
 He is a freelance journalist, having been published in Lahaina News, Maui Time, The Honolulu Weekly, the Big Island Weekly and Surfer Magazine.
 He serves as Volunteer Coordinator for the Surfrider Foundation, Maui Chapter.
 You can learn more by reading his blog at: http://andreworiordan1.blogspot.com/.